Skip to main content

 Intimate

-Next, you go on an exploration in the worlds where about 20 performers roam.
-"You get a sort of mission, you search for information," says Conor Doyle.
+Next, you go on an exploratory journey in the worlds where about 20 performers roam.
+"You get a sort of mission, you go looking for information," says Conor Doyle.
 "You get the chance to move from room to room and travel along with the character you want to follow."

-And that can be very intense, Doyle continues: "A character might take you to a small room, lock the door, maybe take off your mask, and whisper their deepest secret in your ear."
+And it can be very intense, Doyle continues: "For example, a character might take you to a small room, lock the door, maybe take off your mask, and whisper their deepest secret in your ear."

 Working with IP

 Immersive Arcane is a licensed production.
-The rights belong to Riot Games, but this hasn't limited the director in the creative process.
-"You would expect them to be very cautious about ideas to adapt their successful world," says Conor Doyle, "but they loved all the suggestions we made and encouraged everything."
+After all, the rights belong to Riot Games, but this did not limit the director in the creative process.
+"You might expect them to be very cautious about ideas to adapt their successful world," says Conor Doyle, "but they liked all the suggestions we made and welcomed everything."

 The creators expect this form to attract a new group of people to their performances, such as fans of Arcane and gamers.